acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 Next, we'll talk about the fields in an artifact file.
 Also take a look at the [best practices]({{< ref "docs/contributing/best-practices.md" >}}) section for more information on how to fill out these fields.

+`version` *(integer)*
+: Sometimes the format of artifact files changes.
+This is the version number for the artifact file format.
+This will be set to the current version when you [open a pull request]({{< ref "docs/contributing/pull-request.md"
+>}}), so you can leave it alone.

 `title` *(string)*
 : This is the title of the artifact.
 If the artifact represents a work (a book,